Smana/cloud-native-ref/README.md

             namespace: kube-system
 ```

 This is pretty straightforward!
-We define the policy and the serviceAccount to which it would be associated then we have to wait a few seconds until the claims are ready and synced.
+We define the policy and the serviceAccount to which it has to be associated then we have to wait a few seconds until the claims are ready and synced.

 ℹ️ Under the hood each IRSA resource creates 3 things: A role, a rolePolicy and a rolePolicyAttachment.